Nothing undermines a good white paper faster than poor design.

 That applies both on-screen and on paper.

-Why try to squeeze 100 characters into every line?
+Why try to squeeze 100 characters into each line?

 Why do some white papers run a horizontal line of type all the way from one side of the page to the other?